MazinLab/KIDSpecSim/README.md

 `conda activate pipeline`

+`cd KIDSpecSim/`

+`pip install -e .`

-`cd KIDSpecSim/ucsbsim/`
+`cd ucsbsim`

-`python ../setup.py build_ext --inplace`

-This sets up the Cython files needed to run some of the modules.
+This sets up the Cython files needed to use some of the modules.

 #### Spectrum simulation steps:
 Now that everything is ready, run the following calibration settings with desired path and R0s file name:

 `python script_simulate.py 'path/to/cal_outdir' 'path/to/R0s_file.csv' 'blackbody' -fb`

-Note: If there is no R0s_file, one will be generated mid-script (it's not a problem to not have one), so ensure proper syntax is used if you have one.
+Note: If there is no R0s_file, one will be created mid-script with the given file name (it's not a problem to not have one), so ensure proper syntax is used if you have one.
 This creates a blackbody calibration spectrum.
 A plot will show and save to file so you can verify that the simulation is functioning properly.